I’m going to have to take an early (belated?) holiday break, but I will give next month’s updates on 12/7 and 12/14. Thank you for hanging in there!

 Jon himself could only croak out a plea.
 In the same instant, she was also answered by a sterile voice that echoed with a sterile pleasantness inside her own skull.

 “USER ELIZABETH KILDARE, UNAUTHORIZED AND UNRECOGNIZED TRESPASSER CAUGHT.
 SHALL I MERELY CONTINUE TO DETAIN, TEMPORARILY DISABLE, PERMANENTLY DISABLE, OR TERMINATE ALL BIOLOGICAL FUNCTIONS?
-PLEASE ADVISE WITH SPECIFICITIES AS SOON AS CONVENIENT.”
+PLEASE ADVISE WITH SPECIFICS AS SOON AS CONVENIENT.”

 None of the above!
 Liz thought.
 In two microseconds, the tendrils dispersed into shimmering nanotech clouds.
 Jon fell with a thud to Liz’s lawn.